metabrainz/spambrainz_ml/data/DummyData.md

 # Dummy data generator

 The current files are used to generate dummy data to be fed into LodBrok model for testing/training puposes.
-The file spam_dummy_data_generator notebook is used to create the eleven paramaters of spam editor accounts required for LodBrok, namely:
+The file spam_dummy_data_generator and non_spam_dummy_data_generator notebook are used to create the eleven paramaters of spam and non-spam editor accounts respectively required for LodBrok, namely:
 * email
 * website
 * bio